shayanz4/pediatric_diagnosis_ai/README.md

 ### Normal Mode

 1. Select primary symptoms from the checklist
-2. Provide detailed information about each selected symptom
+2. Answer detailed follow-up questions about each selected symptom
-3. Answer follow-up questions if prompted
+3. Answer any additional detail questions (if applicable)
 4. View the diagnostic results

 ### DCG Mode (Natural Language)

-1. Describe all observed symptoms in natural language
+1. Describe all the observed symptoms in natural language
-2. Provide detailed information about detected symptoms
+2. Answer follow-up questions about detected symptoms
-3. Answer follow-up questions if prompted
+3. Answer any additional detail questions (if applicable)
 4. View the diagnostic results

 ## Technical Details